 Don’t buy an expensive luxury car.

 Even if you were to get approved for a loan to cover an expensive luxury car, this would be a mistake because the monthly payment is probably going to be a big stretch for you.
-Then you’ll be shocked at how expensive it is to maintain and insure a luxury car properly.
+Then you may be shocked at how expensive it is to maintain and insure a luxury car properly.
 Before you know it, you’re trapped in a loan and a car you can’t handle financially, which is the exact situation you don’t want to be in when you’re trying to restore your credit after a Chapter 7 bankruptcy or a Chapter 13 bankruptcy.

 Don’t buy a brand-new vehicle.